dremonkey/wp-naked-compass/README.md

 ====================================================================

 NakedCompass is a bare-bones WordPress theme created to act as a starting point for the theme designer.

 NakedCompass is free of all presentational elements and non-semantic markup.

 NakedCompass is a modification of the Starkers Theme.
-The main difference is that it is built to be compatible with the HTML5 Boilerplate build script.
+The main difference is that it is built to be compatible with the HTML5 Boilerplate build script and the Compass CSS Framework.

-Also I have stripped out all references to the twentyten theme, as well as functions that I felt were unnecessary.
+I have stripped out all references to the twentyten theme, as well as functions that I felt were unnecessary.

-My next step is to integrate the Compass Framework.

 NakedCompass is free and fully GPL-licensed, so you can use it for whatever you like — even